-- Improve acne—specifically “comedonal” acne, which is blackheads and whiteheads.
+- Improved acne—specifically “comedonal” acne, which is blackheads and whiteheads.

-- Reduce excess secretion from oil glands (sebum production), which can play a role in acne as well.
+- Reduced excess secretion from oil glands (sebum production), which can play a role in acne as well.

-- Help mitigate skin aging.
+- Mitigated skin aging.
 Retinoids may reduce skin aging by changing how skin cells function at a molecular level.